maps-on-blackboard/maps-on-blackboard-wintersmith/contents/articles/web-mercator-tiles-map/index.md

 33   tiles = webMercatorTiles(mapExtent, zoom);
 ```

 As we discussed in the approach extent (web/spehrical mercator) of the map is required for [web-mercator-tiles][1] module.
-So we calcualte center of the map in mercator projection at line 24.
+So we calculate center of the map in mercator projection at line 24.
 Then resolution for given zoom is calculated at line 25.
 Now its quite easy to get projected map extent with respect to the center and give map's div size.
 Pass the map extent and zoom to `webMercatorTile` function to get the tiles details.
 Here is example of tile object:

 ```javascript
 {